sathish-t/nanopore-mod-course/index.md

 title: Home
 ---

-An introduction to working with data for biologists including: data structure, data manipulation, visualization, basic programming, and databases.
-Designed to be used as a flipped university course and also for self-guided students.
+In this comprehensive two-day course, participants will learn how to use nanopore sequencing to detect DNA base modifications.
+Designed to be used to accompany the course and also for self-guided students.

 For Students
 : <a href="{{ site.baseurl}}/syllabus">